Deerhunter: 2001–2005: Formation and Turn It Up Faggot

 The band was co-founded in 2001 by vocalist Bradford Cox and drummer and keyboardist Moses Archuleta.
-The name Deerhunter (which Cox has repeatedly remarked upon despising) was chosen by the band's first drummer, Dan Walton.
+The name Deerhunter (which Cox has repeatedly disparaged) was chosen by the band's first drummer, Dan Walton.
 Cox did not care then what the band was called as he thought it to be just another temporary art project.
-The band was joined by Colin Mee, whom Cox met while Mee was living at the Atlanta label Die Slaughterhaus Records with members of Black Lips.
+The band was joined by Colin Mee, whom Cox met while Mee was living at the Atlanta-based label Die Slaughterhaus Records with members of Black Lips.
 The two bonded over a shared interest in Dada and 20th Century Composers Olivier Messiaen and György Ligeti, as well as British bands The Fall, The Raincoats, and Cabaret Voltaire.
 In 2004 the group's second bassist, Justin Bosworth, died of head injuries suffered in a skateboarding accident at age 24.
 He appeared on only one Deerhunter release, the Deerhunter/Alphabets Split, issued before their debut album.
 Joshua Fauver, of Atlanta punk band Electrosleep International, then took up the position as bassist.
-Deerhunter's first album, Turn It Up Faggot, was "the result of a lot of negativity".
+Deerhunter's first album, Turn It Up Faggot, released on June 28, 2005, was "the result of a lot of negativity".
 After the band finished the album, in an indication of how difficult it was to record in the wake of his bandmate's death, Cox said "I don't ever want to make this album again".
 The album's liner notes are dedicated to Bosworth.
 After the release of Turn It Up Faggot, Cox asked his best friend from high school, Lockett Pundt, to join the band.